-Nurse 1: I mean, I feel responsible that I wasn't available to pick up on these subtle signs, because that's what being in charge is all about.
+Nurse 1: (Later in same interview.)
+But perhaps....
+Well, it's because you're responsible for these patient's lives, you know.
+I mean, I feel responsible that I wasn't available to pick up on these subtle signs, because that's what being in charge is all about.
 It's not, it's not about doing the paperwork, it's being responsible for the patients and your nurses, that's what it's all about, and I wasn't able to do that.

-Nurse 1: [later in same interview]: Exactly, it was so dangerous.
+(Later in same interview.)
+Exactly, it was so dangerous.
 It was so dangerous.
+It was awful, awful.

-Nurse 3: Oh, terrible.
+Nurse 3: Oh. terrible.